-The Lord will provide (YHWH-jireh), the Lord that heals (YHWH-rapha) ,the Lord our banner (YHWH-nissi), the Lord our peace (YHWH-shalom), the Lord our shepherd (YHWH ra-ah), the Lord our righteousness (YHWH-tsidkenu), and another term which means, “the Lord is present” (YHWH-shammah).
+The Lord will provide (YHWH-jireh), the Lord who heals (YHWH-rapha), the Lord our banner (YHWH-nissi), the Lord our peace (YHWH-shalom), the Lord our shepherd (YHWH ra-ah), the Lord our righteousness (YHWH-tsidkenu), and another term which means, “the Lord is present” (YHWH-shammah).

 As you read the Old Testament you will find all of these various terms used.
 In giving these various names to Himself, God was revealing Himself, His nature, and being; His character, and attributes to mankind.
 “Hallowed be Your name.”
 In a sense, “Your name” stands for all that!

 In the pattern prayer, Jesus Christ is teaching us to pray that eventually the whole world may come to know God in this way, and that the whole world may come to honor God.
 It is the expression of a burning and deep desire for the honor and glory of God.